 How to Use This Help

-This help aims to provide comprehensive information on ReSharper features and usage scenarios.
-If you have not find the answer to your question about ReSharper here of if you have noticed a mistake, please use the comment field in the bottom of the page.
+This documentation aims to provide comprehensive information on ReSharper features and usage scenarios.
+If you have not find the answer to your question about ReSharper here or if you have noticed an error, please use the comment field in the bottom of the related page.

 In this topic: